-We cordially invite you to participate in CellMorphodynamics / Neurosur 2019, to be held in Santiago, Chile, between March 25 and April 5 2019.
-Activities include: (1) Conference of Tim Hunt, Nobel Prize of Physiology or Medicine 2001; (2) OpenLecture / Round Table "Manipulating the origin of human life.
+CellMorphodynamics / Neurosur 2019 was held in Santiago, Chile, between March 25 and April 5 2019.
+Activities included: (1) Conference of Tim Hunt, Nobel Prize of Physiology or Medicine 2001; (2) OpenLecture / Round Table "Manipulating the origin of human life.
 What are we up to?"; (3) Workshop EMBO Bridging cell and tissue mechanics to fate specification in development; (4) ICGEB Course Optics, Forces and Development.
-These events aim to disseminate the scientific and technological advances about the origin and manipulation of form in tissues and organisms during development, and are sponsored by the Biomedical Neuroscience Institute (BNI, Chile) in collaboration with international (EMBO, ICGEB, United Nations University BIOLAC, The company of Biologists) and national (CONICYT, Iniciativa Científica Milenio, Congreso Futuro) Agencies.
+These events aimed at disseminating the scientific and technological advances about the origin and manipulation of form in tissues and organisms during development, and are sponsored by the Biomedical Neuroscience Institute (BNI, Chile) in collaboration with international (EMBO, ICGEB, United Nations University BIOLAC, The company of Biologists) and national (CONICYT, Iniciativa Científica Milenio, Congreso Futuro) Agencies.

 Date: April 2 2019, 14 hrs

 Place: Andrés Antonio de Gorbea Auditorium (3er Piso), Facultad de Ciencias Físicas y Matemáticas, Universidad de Chile, Beauchef 850, Santiago - Chile

 Format: Conference open to public